SectionTN/otp-input/README.md

 import { OTPTextInput } from '@sectiontn/otp-input';
 ```

-You may need to import type `OTPTextViewHandle` to use the `ref` on the component.
+You may need to import type `OTPTextViewHandle` to use the `ref` on the component (if you use TypeScript).

 ```typescript jsx
 import { OTPTextInput, type OTPTextViewHandle } from '@sectiontn/otp-input';